 - Clear or colored sanding sugar, or crushed candy canes Optional

-- Whisk together the flour, baking powder, and salt in a medium bowl.
+- Whisk together 2 cups (240 g) all purpose flour, 1 teaspoon (4 g) baking powder, and ½ teaspoon (3 g) kosher salt in a medium bowl.
 Set aside.

-- Add the butter, granulated, and brown sugar to the bowl of a stand mixer.
-Cream together the butter and sugar on medium high speed until light and fluffy, about 3 minutes.
-Add the egg and beat on medium high speed until light and flufy, about 2 more mintues.
-Add the vanilla and peppermint extracts and mix until fully incorporated, about 1 minute.
+- Add the 2 sticks (8 oz) (225 g) unsalted butter, ½ cup (100 g) granulated sugar, and ½ cup (110 g) packed light brown sugar to the bowl of a stand mixer.
+Cream together the butter and sugar on medium-high speed until light and fluffy, about 3 minutes.
+Add 1 large egg and beat on medium-high speed until light and fluffy, about 2 more mintues.
+Add the 1 teaspoon (4 g) vanilla extract and ½ teaspoon (2 g) peppermint extract and mix until fully incorporated, about 1 minute.

 - Add the flour mixture to the bowl of the stand mixer.
 Mix on low speed until incorporated, about 1-2 minutes.
 Remove half of the dough from the bowl and set aside.